 A unique approach to citizenship education in contemporary national and international affairs, the Lecture Series offers insight into current trends in political and economic development affecting the American way of life.

 Speakers in the Lecture Series have included President George H.W.
-Bush, President Gerald Ford, Margaret Thatcher, Mikhail Gorbachev, Lech Walesa, Barbara Bush, Dick Cheney, Linda Chavez, Henry Kissinger, Bobby Bowden, Gene Stallings, William Bennett, William F. Buckley Jr., Benazir Bhutto, Ben Stein, Laura Ingraham, Karl Rove, Condoleezza Rice, President George W. Bush, Archie Manning, and Dr. Kent Brantly.
+Bush, President Gerald Ford, Margaret Thatcher, Mikhail Gorbachev, Lech Walesa, Barbara Bush, Dick Cheney, Linda Chavez, Henry Kissinger, Bobby Bowden, Gene Stallings, William Bennett, William F. Buckley Jr., Benazir Bhutto, Ben Stein, Laura Ingraham, Karl Rove, Condoleezza Rice, President George W. Bush, Archie Manning, Dr. Kent Brantly, and Ruby Bridges.